sriharshachilakapati/sriharshachilakapati.github.io/_posts/2015-12-20-new-changes-to-tutorials.md

 ## The Contents Pane

 <div class="pull-right">
-{% include image href="/assets/images/changes-to-tutorials/lwjgl-tuts_contents.png" alt="A screenshot of contents pane" %}
+{% include components/widgets/image.html href="/assets/images/changes-to-tutorials/lwjgl-tuts_contents.png" alt="A screenshot of contents pane" %}
 </div>

 The contents pane existed in the tutorials for a long time, so what is changed?
 I'm now using YAML data that Jekyll offers to write the contents, which gets copied into every post with the help of a recursively included html template file.